tareqpi/Nominatim/docs/gsoc22.md

 ```
 <br/>
-As shown in the table below, based on the areas that each zoom level can represents, the most uitable tile zoom levels to use are zoom levels 12 to 15.
+As shown in the [table](https://wiki.openstreetmap.org/wiki/Zoom_levels) below, based on the areas that each zoom level can represent, the most suitable tile zoom levels to use are zoom levels 12 to 15.

 <div align="center">